 Relationships as Mirrors: How Intimacy Triggers Healing

 One of the most beautiful (and challenging) aspects of intimate relationships is that they act as mirrors, reflecting back to us our deepest wounds and unresolved traumas.
 This is why relationships often bring up issues that we thought were “healed” or long forgotten.
 Ever had that happen?
-It can make you question everything about yourself or the relationship, but I encourage you to hang in there, becauase this is the moment, the last batle so to say!
+It can make you question everything about yourself or the relationship, but I encourage you to hang in there, because this is the moment, the last battle so to say!
 It’s worth it because there’s always more healing to explore and always more love to learn.
 Yes, MORE LOVE TO LEARN.

 When you’re in a relationship, your partner is likely to trigger your insecurities, fears, and past wounds.
 And that’s not a bad thing—it’s an invitation to explore parts of ourselves we might have ignored or forgotten, offering us the chance for deep healing.